pablo-lamtenzan/MiniShell/README.md

 ### III) Sesions

 Each group is member of a unique session.
-We have a unique session how has the process ID of minishell executable.
+We have a unique session who has the process ID of minishell executable.

 This is how all works:
 ```